Help! My Student Loans Are Overwhelming Me

 Private student loans have a higher interest rate and will not offer some of the flexible repayment options of federal loans.
 Additionally, the interest rates are normally much higher on private loans.

 That's why if you have private loans, you need to make paying them off a priority.
-If the payment amount is too much, you may also consider consolidating your private loans.
+If the payment amount is too much, you may also consider consolidating and refinance your private loans.
 When you consolidate your private student loan try to lock in an interest rate instead of using a variable interest rate.
 The shorter the term of the loan the less you will pay in interest, so try to make the payment amount manageable, but pay as much as you can.

 If you still feel overwhelmed by your student loan payments, try talking to your school's financial aid office.
 Many financial aid offices offer exit counseling to help you come up with a plan to pay off your student loans.
 An outside financial counselor can also help you create a budget to pay off your student loans more quickly.